Iowa State University

 Introduction

 The safety and security of the Iowa State University campus and community are very important.
 Our students, employees, and visitors should be able to pursue their education, work, and other activities in a safe, non-threatening environment.
 Unfortunately, violence can occur.
-To educate and empower all members of the university community, resources and procedures are in place to prevent, deter, and respond to concerns regarding acts of violence.
-Iowa State University also offers workshops to assist departments and individuals in detecting indicators for concern and resources to protect themselves and their environments.
-Safety is everyone’s responsibility.

 Policy Statement

-Violence not Tolerated
+Violence and Abuse Not Tolerated

-Violence, threats or implied threats of violence, and intimidation (verbal or physical acts intended to frighten or coerce) impede the goal of providing a safe environment and will not be tolerated.
 All students, employees, and visitors are covered by this policy as well as the policies referenced below.
-This policy applies to conduct on “campus,” which by definition is not limited to central campus but includes all property owned or used by the university.
+This policy applies to conduct on "campus," which by definition is not limited to central campus but includes all property owned or used by the university

 Weapons